Introduction : Acknowledgments

 The Child Abuse Medical Provider (CHAMP) Program Faculty provided invaluable feedback, especially in reviewing and updating the Directory of Child Abuse Agencies and Organizations.
 Their availability for questions and commitment to best practices helped strengthen this resource.

 We also gratefully acknowledge Trish Booth, MA, who served as editor and collaborator from the start.
 Her partnership with Dr. Botash and her dedication to clarity, structure, and educational value shaped the quality of the content.
+This revised and expanded website would not have been possible without the technical expertise of our webmaster, Marie Williams, and her suggestions related to layout, readability, and best practices for an educational website.

 Project Management and Sustained Support